When it comes to carbohydrates and diabetes, there’s a few steps in the journey to understanding carbohydrates and the role they play.

 Glucose is one of the simplest forms of sugar and when it enters the blood stream, it raises our blood glucose levels.
 This causes the pancreas to release insulin to help the body absorb glucose to be used for energy.
 After glucose moves from the blood stream and into our cells, your blood glucose levels go back to normal.

 While everyone’s carbohydrate needs are different.
-How much carbohydrates you have in a day can depend on what type of diabetes you are, how old you are, how active you are, and whether you’re trying to lose weight.
+How much carbohydrates you have in a day can depend on what type of diabetes you are, how old you have, how active you are, and whether you’re trying to lose weight.

 Depending on what your needs are, it’s good to spread your carbohydrate intake across the day, as having too much at any one time can cause a rapid spike in your blood glucose levels.